trek-view/gopro2gsv/README.md

 	* `<DIRECTORY NAME/VIDEO NAME>-<N>.log`: a log detailing a breakdown of script run

 Note, in the case of image inputs where more than one video is created (as more than 300 frames entered), there will be multiple `.gpx`, `.mp4`, and `.log` files. `-<N>` is the count of these files, starting at `1`, e.g. `my_directory_name-1.gpx`, `my_directory_name-1.mp4`, `my_directory_name-1.log`, `my_directory_name-2.gpx`, etc.

+As noted earlier, an output video should always have 5 frames.

+To ensure second and third videos create by the input always have 5 or more frames, gopro2gsv packs videos to either 295 or 300 frames.

+If >5 will exist in second video (e.g. 297 frames total in input), the video will pack to 300 frames.
+However, if <5 will exist in second video (e.g. 302 frames total in input) then the first video will pack to 295 frames and second vidoe will contain 7 frames.

 ### Logging